dargue3/email-template-builder/README.md

 ### Saving
 By default, the template is being saved to local browser storage whenever a change is made.
 To disable this feature, uncheck the setting “Automatically save template” at the bottom of the toolbar.

+## Room for Improvement
+There's a few things that I knowingly skipped, mostly because I could probably spend the next month adding neat features.
+Firstly, you can't drag and drop existing blocks to reorder them.
+I'm sure this would be simple enough to implement given how the code works, but I just didn't get around to it.
+Secondly, being able to double-click a block and have it add to the bottom of the template would be handy.
+I'm sure there's other stuff, but those are the ones I have in my notes.